Jackman Law Building

 Model View From the South

-Following the curve of the street, the revitalized façade of glass and limestone fins distinguish the dramatic wing overlooking Queen’s Park Crescent.
-The semi-suspended curved wall and blinders shade the interior spaces from the south and west sun.
+Following the curve of the street, the revitalized façade—composed of glass and limestone fins—distinguishes the dramatic wing overlooking Queen’s Park Crescent.
+The semi-suspended curved wall and blinders shade the interior spaces from the southern and western sun.

-The heart of the School is the Forum, a space which enables the social relationships considered vital to the School’s success.
+The heart of the School is the Forum, a space that enables the social relationships considered vital to the School’s success.

-The design integrates heritage buildings constructed in 1902 and mid-century additions with a new building extension that dramatically transforms this site into a landmark destination in the core of the city.
+The design integrates heritage buildings constructed in 1902, along with mid-century additions, into a new extension that dramatically transforms the site into a landmark destination in the heart of the city.

 Historic Flavelle House